O.Henry Hotel and Green Valley Grill: Designed to Be Different

 The Bar and Courtyard

-The bar is wonderful in its simplicity: one long wall of windows; the opposing wall that is a brick arcade; the curved granite bar with a copper base; and the variety of seating options, including rounded booths, tables for two, and bar stools with wrought iron bases, all upholstered in black.
+The bar is wonderful in its simplicity: one long wall of windows; the opposing wall that is a brick arcade; the curved granite bar with a copper base; and the variety of seating options, including rounded booths, tables for two, and bar stools with wrought iron bases, all upholstered in leather.
 The effect is sleek and stylish.
-Guests seated in the bar are treated to a view of our courtyard, with its umbrellas and chanticleer pear trees.
+Guests seated in the bar are treated to a view of our courtyard, with its wisteria arbor with plenty of shade.
 The courtyard has a delightful garden feeling, and is available (weather-permitting) for dining, cocktails, and small catered affairs.